ACCTING 2500 - Management Accounting II

 · Lectures – to provide an outline of work to be covered.

-· Tutorials – to give opportunity for reflection on and the application of materials covered in lectures and to discuss issues relating to course matter.
+· Tutorials – to give opportunity for reflection on and the application of materials covered in lectures and assignments and to discuss issues relating to course matter.

 This course is provided in internal mode and contains: